reema0814/Azure-Synapse-Analytics-Day/02-build-modern-dw-pipelines.md

 4. From the list of Spark applications, select the first job, which should have a status of `In progress` or `Succeeded`.

-   > **Note**: You may see a status of `Cancelled`, and this does not prevent you from completing the following steps.
-Azure Synapse Analytics is still in preview, and the status gets set to `Cancelled` when the Spark pool used to run the Spark application times out.
+   > **Note**: You may see a status of `Cancelled` or `Stopped`, and this does not prevent you from completing the following steps.
+Azure Synapse Analytics is still in preview, and the status gets set to `Cancelled` or `Stopped` when the Spark pool used to run the Spark application times out.

    ![The current Spark application is highlighted in the applications list.](media/ex02-monitor-activities-spark-application-list.png "Synapse Analytics Monitor")